Manley Parish Council News September 2017

 Two new grit bins have now been installed at either end of Cob Hall Lane.
 One has been funded by the Parish Council, and the other funded by CWaC, from Councillor Eleanor Johnson’s budget.

 The Memorial Garden will be maintained by volunteers, and the activities will be coordinated by Councillor Pam Brook.
-A new bench will also be installed.
+A new bench has been installed in the Playing Field.

 Forest Holidays Planning Application (16/03550/FUL)